 8. Get Ready for the Single Touch Payroll

-This year the ATO has been communicating how to streamline business reporting obligations.
-From July 1st, 2018 all businesses with over 20 employees as of April 1st, 2018across Australia will report payments such as salaries and wages, pay as you go (PAYG) and superannuation information to the ATO, directly from their payroll software.
-Take note of important dates so that your employees are prepared for the change.
-If you still aren’t sure about STP and how it will impact your business, click here to read all the Frequently Asked Questions.
+From 2018, the ATO has been communicating how to streamline business reporting obligations.
+As of July 1st, 2018 all businesses with over 20 employees across Australia report payments such as salaries and wages, pay as you go (PAYG) and superannuation information to the ATO, directly from their payroll software.
+Just recently, it was announced that businesses with under 20 employees will also have to report through STP from July 1 2019.
+Any questions?
+Visit our page here – Frequently Asked Questions.

 9. Review your business processes